 Ceilings Visually inspected from floor level.
-Assumed to be of lath and plaster materials with other areas dry lined with plasterboard sheets.
+Lath and plaster or plasterboard designs.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plastered on the hard with other areas dry lined with plasterboard sheets.
+Lined and solid constructions.
+Some walls are tiled.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring appears to be of suspended timber overlaid with tongue and groove boarding with other areas of chipboard sheets.
+Generally suspended timberwork overlaid with decorative finishes.
+There is also some solid flooring.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There are floor and wall mounted units within the kitchen.
-Internal doors are of timber and glazed design.
+Timber internal doors, some with glazed inserts.
+Wall and floor mounted kitchen units.